 I averaged 1 new post a week for the entire year (I write everything myself – no outsourcing).

 This is one of two passion projects that I have.
 It consists of a website, an e-commerce store, and a YouTube channel.
-I basically create (and sell) aircraft illustrations.
+I basically create (and sell) illustrations and illustration templates.
 I don’t earn much money doing this, but it satisfies my creative itch.

 I spent most of 2021 cleaning up (and deleting) old content on the website.
 Much of that content was written before 2015, and it was terrible “dear diary” kind of drivel.
 It had to go.